British National Formulary Summary of Product Characteristics Information

 HIGH COST DRUGS MANUAL - Kent and Medway health economy national tariff excluded drugs

-The purpose of this manual is to describe the process for funding National Tariff Excluded Drugs (NTEs) these are the high cost drugs or devices excluded from the National Tariff payment system (National Tariff), previously known as National Tariff Exclusions (National Tariff).
-The May 2019 update is in a different format and has been amended based on feedback from users.
+The purpose of this manual is to describe the process for funding National Tariff Excluded Drugs (NTEs) these are the high cost drugs excluded from the National Tariff payment system (National Tariff), previously known as National Tariff Exclusions (National Tariff). .

 Drugs are only commissioned for those indications listed under the individual drug and with regard to locally commissioned (CCG) drugs may not be commissioned across every CCG.
 Information on whether a CCG has commissioned a drug can be found in the “Commissioned By” box.
-Invoices will be refused for indications not listed within this manual or for patients in a CCG where the drug is not commissioned.
+These drugs often require prior approval before prescribing using the Blueteq system.
+Invoices will be refused for indications not listed within this manual, for patients whose CCG does not commission the drug or if prior approval has not been obtained.
+For any help with obtaining high cost drugs please contact the Medicines Value team via firstname.lastname@example.org

 TOP TWENTY MOST USED DRUGS - ADMINISTRATION ADVICE ON PATIENTS WITH SWALLOWING DIFFICULTIES OR ENTERAL FEEDING TUBES